groupoid/henk.ex/README.md

 -----------------

 Type constructors are being parametrized by types or other type constructors.
+Type constructors are Λ type-level functions and are distinguishable from λ value-level functions.

     type/Arity = product/Arity | sum/Arity | fun/Arity | cat/Arity | list/1 | any .